-Yes, but you’ll need to use SlantView to apply all of the optical and calibration corrections to the imagery.
-Once complete, you can export the imagery in GeoTIFF format and process the data in any other software package.
+Yes, but you’ll need to use SlantView Lite to apply all of the optical and radiometric calibration corrections to the imagery.
+Once complete, you can use the exported imagery in GeoTIFF format to process the data in any other software package.
 However, processing in SlantView provides significant advantages, including flying at 20% overlap, rapid offline processing, and access to a unique set of valuable data products.

 No, but we may add this functionality in the future.